-Our intention is that all students, irrespective of their background and any barriers that may present, will attain highly across their curriculum thereby gaining the outcomes, knowledge and cultural capital required to succeed in modern Britain.
+Our intention at Dixons Fazakerley Academy is that all students, irrespective of their background and any barriers that may present, will attain highly across their curriculum thereby gaining the outcomes, knowledge and cultural capital required to succeed in modern Britain.
 Our strategy is based on raising the expectations of what students whom are disadvantaged can achieve and ensures all staff take the responsibility and accountability of doing this.

 The focus of our pupil premium strategy is to address those barriers for all vulnerable students so that they can achieve in line with or above national averages and in line with or above the performance of their non-disadvantaged peers.
+Our strategies should improve the attainment outcomes, thus reducing the disadvantage gap for our students.

 Effective instruction is at the heart of our strategy as it is the responsive teaching within the classroom which is proven to have the largest impact on outcomes for disadvantaged students.
 However, our approach also recognises the significant disruption caused by the pandemic and the fact that nationally as well as within our academy the attainment gap between disadvantaged and non-disadvantaged students has widened.
-Furthermore, it is clear that the pandemic has had a significant impact on the behaviour and/or mental health of our most vulnerable students and our plan seeks to support the wellbeing and self-regulation of our disadvantaged learners.
+Furthermore, it is clear the pandemic has had a significant impact on the behaviour and/or mental health of our most vulnerable students and our plan seeks to support the wellbeing and self-regulation of our disadvantaged learners.